w3c/wai-perspective-videos/_perspective-videos/compilation.md

     </tr>
     <tr>
       <td>Yet making them understandable is usually quite simple.<br /></td>
-      <td>The error message changes to say: &quot;Invalid format, required format is 'day/month/year'.</td>
+      <td>The error message changes to say: &quot;Invalid date, required format is 'day/month/year'.</td>
     </tr>
     <tr>
-      <td>Making websites and apps predictable and understandable makes them accessible for people with cognitive and learning disabilities...<br /></td>
+      <td>Making websites and apps predictable and understandable makes them accessible to people with cognitive and learning disabilities...<br /></td>
       <td>A woman is trying to log into the Wi-Fi of a cafe and receives a cryptic error message.</td>
     </tr>
     <tr>